durrantX/dsc-phase-2--project/README.md

 ![image](https://github.com/durrantX/dsc-phase-2--project/assets/148919288/abcdca37-28c7-4873-a33f-1a45d76bdf10)

 ### Findings
-Analysis of the average movie length and average showed that movie length of 192 enjoyed the highest rating folllowed by 45 and 47 minutes.
+Analysis of the average movie length and average ratings showed that movie length of 192 enjoyed the highest rating folllowed by 45 and 47 minutes.

 ### Visualize the relationship between the movie average rating and the movie sales